 Germany, although a small country, is a major player in international trade, politics, economy and education.
 Popular automobile brands like Audi, Mercedes-Benz have made it clear that the German technology is one of the leading technology and responsible for bringing innovation in automobile and machinery industries.
-They are able to achieve it because there is a continuous supply of great talent with expertise in the field from top universities, like Technical University of Munich, Ludwig Maximilian University, etc. They provide top class education to students, encourage pragmatic teaching and research-oriented approach.
-The results can be demonstrated by the number of Nobel prizes won by German citizens.
-The good news for international students is who are willing to study in Germany, most of the universities are government-funded and hence they charge little to no fees for the courses offered.
+They are able to achieve it because there is a continuous supply of great talent with expertise in the field from top universities, like Technical University of Munich, Ludwig Maximilian University, etc. They provide top class education to students, encourage pragmatic teaching and research oriented approach.
+The results can be recognized by the number of Nobel prizes won by German citizens.
+The good news for international students who are willing to study in Germany is, most of the universities are government-funded and hence they charge little to no fees for the courses offered.
 Therefore we would advise students to do adequate research before finalizing on the colleges they would wish to study in.
 It is a wise idea to check the rankings of the universities you are applying to as well.

 There are some ground rules one has to follow to apply for a university in Germany.
-The DAAD takes care of some of the application processes.
+The DAAD takes care of some of the application process.

 Does the degree have restricted entry?

 Some courses have a greater demand from the students than what the universities can offer.
-So, some German Universities conduct something called admission procedure.
+So, some German Universities conduct admission procedures.

 Does the restriction apply locally or throughout Germany?